pzemtsov/pzemtsov.github.io/_posts/2015-09-10-hash-functions-disassembling-and-measuring-performance.md

 Coming soon
 -----------

-In the next articles, we'll measure the performance of the hash functions we've tried so far.
-Then we'll try our best to optimise them to the limit, and then check how this optimisation affects the overall performance of the original program.
+In the next articles, we'll try using this measurement technique to optimise our hash functions to the limit, starting with the division-based one, and then check how this optimisation affects the overall performance of the original program.